Cesar A. Santa-Maria, MD, MSCI

 Kimberley T. Lee, MD, MHS

 Neratinib is an oral pan-HER tyrosine kinase inhibitor that is approved by the U.S. Food and Drug Administration (FDA) for two indications.
 The first is as adjuvant treatment of early-stage HER2-positive breast cancer following adjuvant trastuzumab therapy.
 The second is in combination with capecitabine for the treatment of HER2-positive advanced or metastatic breast cancer in the third-line setting or later.
-The latter approval was based on findings from the randomized, controlled, phase III NALA trial, reported in the Journal of Clinical Oncology by Saura et al1 and reviewed in this issue of The ASCO Post.
-NALA compared neratinib and capecitabine against lapatinib and capecitabine in patients with HER2-positive metastatic breast cancer.
+The latter approval was based on findings from the randomized, controlled, phase III NALA trial, reported in the Journal of Clinical Oncology by Cristina Saura, MD, of Vall d’Hebron University Hospital, Barcelona, and colleagues.1 NALA compared neratinib and capecitabine against lapatinib and capecitabine in patients with HER2-positive metastatic breast cancer.
 Notably, NALA enrolled patients with asymptomatic or stable brain metastases, treated or untreated.

 Tyrosine Kinase Inhibitors: Comparing Results in the Metastatic Setting